Avoid receding hairline (for men)

 Manage Your Stress

 Our hair has a natural cycle for growing.
 Some stressful events can disturb the normal flow of this cycle and can result in hair loss.
 The natural cycle of our hair is 85% of hair is still growing, and 15% are mature hair already and when you get stressed, up to 40% of your hair will start dying.

 Conditioning Your Hair

 It is important that you condition your hair.
 From chemicals to color or relaxing, to toxins in the air and pollution, your hair needs a little TLC.
 After shampooing, add some conditioner.
-Let it sit on the hair for a minute – longer for more damaged hair, and then rinse.
-It softens it, and makes it much easier to comb, plus there is the added bonus of it getting rid of static.
+Let it sit on the hair for a minute or longer for more damaged hair, and then rinse.
+It softens the hair and makes it much easier to comb, plus there is the added bonus of it getting rid of static.
 Here are some recipes for hair conditioners.

 Hot oil Treatment

 - Half a cup of organic sunflower oil or organic soybean oil

 - 8 drops oil of lavender

 All you need to do with the ingredients and warm them up to a temperature that you can apply without discomfort.
 After you have warmed the ingredients, simply apply it on your hair and massage.
 Use a plastic wrap or your bath towel to wrap it on your head and leave for 20 minutes and shampoo it after.

 Does cedar wood oil work to grow hair on forehead?